sunwng/books-i-read/System Design Interview - Volume 2.md

     6. Wallet service stores the updated balance information in its own database
     7. Payment service updates the ledger
     8. Ledger services appends the new ledger information in its own database
+- Pay-out flow (Commerce account → Seller)
+    - the only difference from Pay-in is that it uses third-party service to move money (not PSP)
+- Typical PSP flow
+    1. checkout
+    2. our service calls PSP with UUID (nonce) and payment information
+    3. our service gets a token from PSP and stores it
+    4. display PSP’s payment page with the token
+    5. client uses PSP’s payment system
+    6. PSP calls our service with the result
+- Drawbacks of synchronos flow in payment system
+    - if any one of services in the chain doesn’t perform well, the whole system is impacted
+    - poor failure isolation
+    - tight coupling
+- Fallback strategy
+    - append-only table
+    - retry queue
+    - dead letter queue